top of page

 Positano, Italy is a dream destination for honeymooners. ©Alonzo Wright

-Honeymoon registries are an exciting alternative for travel savvy couples who have often already set up their households.
-Who wouldn't want a beachfront massage instead of a set of overly-priced serving utensils?
-Destination wedding couples in particular seem to have found a happy compromise with this fresh take on the traditional registry.
-Look at it this way, you’re not going to ask Aunt Doris to lug a top of the line convection oven to your beach wedding in the Maldives.
+Look at it this way, you’re not going to ask Aunt Doris to lug a top of the line Vitamix to your beach wedding in the Maldives.
 And it's safe to say that most destination wedding couples often continue on their honeymoon before they come home.
 So, it really does make sense.
 But, like everything else on the planet, this alternative registry has a slew of critics.
 In order to combat the controversy, you have to first understand what it is and where it came from.
+Check out more on these honeymoon registries pros and cons:

 Why people don't like the idea of a honeymoon registry